fodare/C-/ReadMe.md

 ## Do while Loop ##

-The do while loop is a type of looping statement that would execute a block of code once before evaluating the result of a condition.
-If the condition returns true then the do block is executed again until the condition return false.
+The do while loop is a type of looping statement that would execute a block of code once before evaluating the result of a condition.If the condition returns true then the do block is executed again until the condition return false.
 Basic syntax below:

 ```c#
 do